brevzin/cpp_proposals/2806_do_expr/do-expr.md

 That is: invoking a function marked `[[noreturn]]` can be considering an escaping control flow in exactly the same way that `return`, `break`, `throw`, etc., are already.

+Note that this violates the so-called Second Ignorability Rule suggested in [@P2552R2], which is a great reason to ignore that rule.

 ### Always-escaping expressions

 Consider: